-Let $\mathcal{O}:=\C[[t]]$ be the ring of formal power series and $\mathcal{K}:=\C((t))$ its field of fractions.
-We denote by $(G/H)(\K)$ the set of $\K$-valued points of the spherical homogeneous space $G/H$ and by $G(\O)$ the group of $\O$-valued points of the reductive group $G$.
-We know that the set of spherical roots ${\mathcal S}$ of $G/H$ is determined by the valuation cone $\V$ of $G/H$.
-On the other hand, Luna and Vust suggested in \cite{LV} a description of the valuation cone $\V$ using the natural action of the group $G(\O)$ on $(G/H)(\K)$.
-More precisely, the approach of Luna-Vust establishes a natural bijection between lattice points $v$ in $\V$ and $G(\O)$-orbits $G(\O)\widehat{\lambda}_v \subset (G/H)(\K)$.
-One can choose a representative $\widehat{\lambda}_v$ of such a $G(\O)$-orbit using an appropriate one-parameter subgroup $\lambda_v$ in $G$.
-We refer the reader to Section \ref{sec:arc} for more details about this topic.
+Let $\mathscr{O}:=\C[[t]]$ be the ring of formal power series, and let $\mathscr{K}:=\C((t))$ be its field of fractions.
+We write $(G/H)(\K)$ for the set of $\K$-valued points of the spherical homogeneous space $G/H$, and $G(\O)$ for the group of $\O$-valued points of the reductive group $G$.
+Luna and Vust established in \cite[\S4]{LV} a natural bijection between lattice points $v$ in $\V$ and $G(\O)$-orbits in $(G/H)(\K)$.
+One can choose a representative $\widehat{\lambda}_v$ of the $G(\O)$-orbit attached to $v$ using an appropriate one-parameter subgroup in $G$.
+The reader is referred to Sect.~\ref{sec:arc} for more details.